 - 1. What is the aim of the policy brief?
-Write one or two sentences from which the rest of the brief will follow. - 2.
-What is the best hook for the audience? - 3.
-What background information does the audience need? - How will you present the data so it best conveys its message (e.g., in text, bar graph, line graph)? - 5.
-What are the policy options (if appropriate to your topic/aim)?
+Write one or two sentences from which the rest of the brief will follow. - 2.What is the best hook for the audience? - 3.What background information does the audience need? - 4.What data are most important to include for your audience?
+How will you present the data so it best conveys its message (e.g., in text, bar graph, line graph)? - 5.What are the policy options (if appropriate to your topic/aim)?